Gaining the qualification you need to get into university

 Which pathway is for you?

-- Access to HE Diploma (Health) - nationally accepted at universities for courses such as nursing, midwifery, physiotherapy, paramedics, dental work, ODP, and many more health related careers.
+- Access to HE Diploma (Health Professionals) - nationally accepted at universities for courses such as nursing, midwifery, physiotherapy, paramedics, dental work, ODP, and many more health related careers.

 - Access to HE Diploma (Social Sciences and Humanities) - nationally accepted at universities for courses such as counselling, teaching, psychology, law, history, social work, social policy, english, geography and many more.